 This appliance MUST NOT be installed into a room containing a bath or shower, or where steam may be present.
 The fire has been designed to fit into a builders' opening or fireplace conforming to BS 1251 (and meeting certain dimensional requirements), or a suitable flue box complying with the constructional requirements of BS 715.
+A BS 1251 chairbrick should also be fitted into the builders' opening.
 The flue box must be installed onto a suitable non-combustible insulating surface at least 12mm thick, covering the entire base are of the box.